Parental Leave FAQs

 If you don’t work for Nestlé but are intrigued by what you’ve read, come join us!
 Check out opportunities in our new Arlington, Virginia, headquarters at www.nestleusacareers.com/dcmetro.

 Isn’t the need for parental leave bigger than Nestlé?

 In short, yes.
 Only 13 percent of private sector workers in the U.S. have access to paid family leave.
 This strains new parents, both personally and financially.
 A significant body of research suggests that supporting employees as they start a family is better for business.
 We agree.

 By making the first year of PSP data publicly available, we aim to contribute to the ongoing national dialogue about extended parental leave policies, particularly in the area of gender balance and inclusivity in the workplace.
-Dig into data and stories from our first year here, and learn more about implementing a parental leave policy in your workplace here.
+Dig into data and stories from our first year here.